APJansen/TDUr/README.md

 Considerations are similar here to the other board, b3 could turn out very well if the next throw is good, but we could also throw a 0, or even a 2 would be bad.
 Moving g3 to the finish might not seem most urgent, but only a rather rare throw of 1 can do this, so if we postpone it for too long we might end up with our last stone stuck there.

-TD-Ur chose to move g3 to the finish.
+TD-Ur chose to move b3 to the rosette and have another turn.

 <a name="tdur"/>